How to Start a Real Estate Transaction Coordinator Business

 Having these tasks handled professionally also keeps agents and clients happy and ensures that real estate businesses are well-prepared when auditors visit.

-An administrative assistant typically handles basic day-to-day tasks and paperwork.
+An administrative assistant typically handles basic day-to-day tasks such as paperwork.
 A real estate transaction coordinator specializes in transactions.

 Who Would Use an Outsourced Transaction Coordinator?

-Some brokerages hire in-house transaction coordinators, while others outsource this coordination role.
+Some brokerages hire in-house transaction coordinators, while others outsource this coordination role to part-time or virtual transaction coordinators.

-Most new real estate agents coordinate transactions themselves.
-This is usually because they process fewer deals, which gives them more time to deal with admin tasks.
+Most new real estate agents and brokers coordinate transactions themselves.
+This is usually because they process fewer deals, which gives them more time to handle administrative tasks.
 They also typically have fewer funds available to pay a transaction coordinator.

 But as their business grows, they find that they need to commit an increasing amount of time to sales.

-This means more revenue but less time to manage the transaction process, which then makes hiring a transaction coordinator a more appealing option—especially if oversights and mistakes begin to surface.
+This means more revenue but less time to manage the transaction process, making hiring a transaction coordinator more appealing, especially if oversights and mistakes begin to surface.

 However, hiring an in-house transaction coordinator is expensive, even if they are employed part-time.